brainlife/docs/docs/user/pipeline.md

 # Pipelines

-The `Processes` tab allows you to submit tasks one at a time.
+The `Preprocesses` tab allows you to submit tasks one at a time.
 This is great if you are exploring different Apps or experimenting with different configurations that can best process your datasets.
 However, once you find the optimal set of Apps, you would probably want to run it across many subjects and submitting them one by one is simply not a good option.

 <!--
 When you are processing a large number of subjects, it is often inevitable that some subject would require a different set of configuration, or simply not possible to process at all.
 This might be due to data quality issues, incorrect metadata, etc. With a common workflow orchestration system, you are often tasked to develop a workflow script or some sort, submit it, and keep up with witch subjects has failed on which part of the workflow so that you can repeatedly re-submit a partial workflow until all subjects are processed.
 -->

-Brainlife allows you to setup a series of submission rules called *pipeline rules*.
-Instead of describing the entire workflow that you submit **once** (or re-submit if something fails), you will define a set of individual rules which will be continuously evaluated until you deactivate them.
-It is similar to how a factory assembly line produces products.
+Brainlife allows you to setup *pipeline rules* that can automate the submission of tasks.
+Instead of describing the entire workflow that you submit **once** (or re-submit if something fails), you will define a set of individual rules which will be continuously evaluated until there are no more data to process.
+You can think of it as a factory assembly line producing products where each steps within the assembly line as piepline rules.
 When a subject fails to produce an output dataset for a specific rule, you can examine and handle it manually.
 Once you can produce a valid output, the rest of the pipeline rules will pick it up as if it came from the original rule.

 <!--
 We believe our rule-based submission system is easier to setup, and more error-tolerant that more conventional orchestration methods (it is also much easier to implement).